 Chart 11: Excess Liquidity = Search for Yield

-We continue to favor overweight positions to investment-grade corporate bonds (versus Treasuries) across BMT’s Fixed Income Strategies, given the benign economic backdrop, higher yields, and potential for credit spreads to grind tighter.
-For those BMT strategies that permit non-investment-grade issuers, we believe the current credit environment is also constructive for high-yield corporate bonds and bank loans, both sectors we also favor.
+We continue to favor overweight positions to investment-grade corporate bonds (versus Treasuries) across Bryn Mawr Trust’s Fixed Income Strategies, given the benign economic backdrop, higher yields, and potential for credit spreads to grind tighter.
+For those Bryn Mawr Trust strategies that permit non-investment-grade issuers, we believe the current credit environment is also constructive for high-yield corporate bonds and bank loans, both sectors we also favor.
 In addition, emerging market debt looks appealing for its diversification and high real yields relative to other fixed-income sectors.

 Chart 12: Accelerating economic growth should put upward pressure on longer-term rates